 On the mainland US, the standard rise of a step is about 7 inches.
 The run is eleven inches.
 My foot never fell upon a standard staircase in four days in Old San Juan or any other stops during a recent trip to Puerto Rico.

 Granted we stayed away from resorts, corporatized eateries or anything polished with plastic.

 None the less, the whole island is just a little off.
 The mile markers are actually kilometer markers while odometers measure miles.
 Gas is sold by the liter while bridge heights are measured in feet and inches and speed limits are in miles per hour.
 The roads, by New Jersey standards, are pristine and automated toll booths work flawlessly.
 Yet the economy is in the toilet thanks to suspect governance and dubious bankers.

 Compared to New York, the beer and rum is cheap.
-The coffee is rich and often served in Styrofoam cups but there there is little litter on the streets.
-And then there is the music, which is everywhere, whether hiking up a mountain, on roof tops, in bars or on the street.
+The coffee is rich and often served in Styrofoam cups but there is little litter on the streets.
+And then there is the music, which is everywhere, whether hiking up a mountain, on rooftops, in bars or on the street.

 Today, many sections of Old San Juan would be recognizable to residents 300 years ago.
 It strikes a balance between flaking and faded paint, overgrown vines, and rotting buildings with restored Spanish-style colonial homes leaning over cobblestone alleys and narrow streets.